VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/technical-doc-xvs-bridge.md

    - Evaluate whether pausing the XVS token is necessary during the replacement process.

 3. **Migrate MinterToMintedAmount:**
-   - Move the `minterToMintedAmount` value to a different `Bridge` contract address using the new `migrateMintedTokens` function.
+   - Move the `minterToMintedAmount` value to a different `Bridge` contract address using the `migrateMintedTokens` function.

 4. **Reduce MintCap:**
    - Reduce the `mintCap` to zero for the `Bridge` contract address with security issues.